 If you plan on using MiniVAN, you will also need a smartphone and the MiniVAN app.

 MiniVAN is the VoteBuilder companion app and is not a mobile version of the complete VoteBuilder suite.
 MiniVAN is primarily used in place of paper walk lists.
 Users can access lists generated in Votebuilder from MiniVAN.
 The app then allows canvassers to enter the results of their outreach effort digitally, saving time, paper, and money.

 What if I have additional questions?

-Please contact our Date File Manager, Travis Williams, via email at firstname.lastname@example.org.
-Additionally, the full votebuilder handbook, the VANual is available in the attachments below.
+Please contact our Data File Manager, Travis Williams, via email at firstname.lastname@example.org.
+Additionally, the full VoteBuilder handbook, the VANual is available in the attachments below.